 Now that you have an account with which you can post… It’s time to start content marketing.

-You have loads of options when it comes to how you promote your product – and ultimately…
+You have loads of options when it comes to how you promote your product to the Reddit community – and ultimately…

-Your success will depend entirely on your ability to build reputation and post in a way that looks organic within the community.
+Your success will depend entirely on your ability to build reputation among Reddit users and post in a way that looks organic within the community.

-Here are some tactics for building your campaign:
+Here are some tactics for building your campaign for Reddit traffic:

 Basic Tactics: How do I promote my business on Reddit?